lemonadee71/poor-man-jsx/README.md

 > Using the non-shortened name e.g. `textContent` would also work.

-`style_` attributes are useful when dealing with hooks which will be discussed later.
+As discussed earlier, if you want to set a style attribute individually using an object, you need to use `style_`.
+This is also applicable for attribute names.
+This is useful when dealing with hooks which will be discussed later.

 ```js
 const header = html`